top of page

 Goal: Return to work as an air conditioning mechanic

-Functional Exercise: Barbell shoulder press and reach, which replicates his movement pattern when lifting an external air conditioning unit on to wall-mounted brackets.
+Functional Exercise: Barbell shoulder press and reach, replicating his movement pattern when lifting an external air conditioning unit onto wall-mounted brackets.

 Goal: Run without low back pain

-Functional exercise: Kneeling superman which teaches the client to recruit the Glutes and Lats (Latissimus Dorsi) at the same time to essentially ‘brace’ the low back.
+Functional exercise: Kneeling Birddog teaches the client to simultaneously recruit the Glutes and Lats (Latissimus Dorsi) to essentially ‘brace’ the lower back.

 Client 3: 42 yr. old corporate executive with depression